dikortis/LetsTalkETC/Episodes/Episode_6.md

 Heinz mustard they need to work on it but yeah they can all catch up market though yeah they feel like sending him a
-Christmas card that's how good their um so yeah uh Christian what up what else
+Christmas card that's how good their so Christian what up what else

 **Christian Seberino:**
  I
-think we pretty much covered it um we you share did you did it was there anything else you wanted to share actually last question that we typically ask you know most of our most of our guests so um just a fun you know fun question you can get on board well no it's uh some people though don't
+think we pretty much covered it we you share did you did it was there anything else you wanted to share actually last question that we typically ask you know most of our most of our guests so just a fun you know fun question you can get on board well no it's some people though don't